LinuxHaus/live-build-x2go/README.txt

 Only usable on systems with minimum 1G RAM
-Install Debian jessie on your server become root on the Server apt update apt install ipxe atftpd atftp git-core xinetd apache2 dnsutils live-build live-config-doc live-manual-html live-boot-doc
+Install Debian jessie on your server become root on the server apt update apt install ipxe atftpd atftp git-core xinetd apache2 dnsutils live-build live-config-doc live-manual-html live-boot-doc